MobileFirst-Platform-Developer-Center/Digital-App-Builder/installation/index.md

     >**Note**: If you are facing any permission issues in running `$ npm install -g ionic` command, install using elevated previleges (`$ sudo npm install -g ionic`).

-4. Download the .dmg (**IBM.Digital.App.Builder-n.nn.n.dmg**) from [here](https://github.com/MobileFirst-Platform-Developer-Center/Digital-App-Builder/releases) or from [IBM passport advantage](https://www.ibm.com/software/passportadvantage/???).
+4. Download the .dmg (**IBM.Digital.App.Builder-8.0.0.dmg**) from [IBM passport advantage](https://www.ibm.com/software/passportadvantage/) or from [here](https://github.com/MobileFirst-Platform-Developer-Center/Digital-App-Builder/releases).
 5. Double click on .dmg file to mount the installer.
 6. In the window that the installer opens, drag and drop the IBM Digital App Builder to the **Applications** folder.
 7. Double click the IBM Digital App Builder icon or executable to open the Digital App Builder.